 Now let me tell you about the practical part of this Bangkok to Singapore overland trip – how did our itinerary look, for how long time we stopped at every place and what are the things we did in each of these places.
 In case you would love to do something similar on your own.

 Bangkok to Singapore – Our Route & Transportation

 The distance between Bangkok and Singapore is about 2000 kilometers.
 These cities are well connected.
 So it is possible to travel from Bangkok to Singapore in several ways.
 You can fly all the way, or partly.
-You can travel by bus and/or by train all the way from Bangkok to Singapore.
+You can travel by bus.
+And you can also travel by train all the way from Bangkok to Singapore.

 Or you can travel some part by train, some part by bus and some – by ferry, like we did.

 If you don’t have that much time, then, of course, it’s possible to make a trip shorter.
 Stop only in 2-3 places along the route and you will get to Singapore faster.
 But I would highly recommend to go for at least 12-14 days.
 Especially if you don’t know the region that well as we do.